atlasphp/Atlas.Orm/notes.md

 Fetching strategies and identity lookups for compelex keys.

 In RecordSets and Record relations, automatically set IdentityField when attaching.

+Consider having each Mapper fetch its own relateds; that would mean each Mapper needs a reference back to the MapperLocator *at construction time*.

+Alternatively, consider defining relationships in Atlas, not in each Mapper.

 * * *